 by Carolyn Thomas ♥ @HeartSisters

-Since 1973 (when I was just a tiny baby), my work background has been in journalism, communications and public relations.
-I’m a refugee from the Niagara Falls area to the gorgeous west coast of Canada; I’m the author of a couple books; my little garden won a national garden contest from Gardening Life magazine; I once had lunch with His Royal Highness Prince Edward (yes, that Prince Edward); and many years ago while I was a student at Queen’s University, I accidentally smashed our old Buick into the station wagon owned by “The English Patient” author, Michael Ondaatje.
-And that’s just about as much fascinating trivia as the average person can possibly stand knowing about me.
+Since 1973 (when I was just a tiny baby), my work background has been in journalism, communications and public relations, spanning almost four decades in corporate, government and non-profit sectors ranging from Mercedes Benz to the Salvation Army.
+I’m a refugee from the Niagara Falls area to the balmy west coast of Canada; I’m the author of two west coast travel books and one book about living with heart disease; my little garden won a national garden contest from Gardening Life magazine; I once had lunch with His Royal Highness Prince Edward (yes, that Prince Edward); and many years ago while I was a student at Queen’s University, I accidentally smashed our old Buick into the station wagon owned by “The English Patient” author, Michael Ondaatje.

-But in May 2008, I suddenly became a member of an exclusive club that nobody ever wants to join: I was hospitalized for a myocardial infarction caused by a 99% blocked coronary artery – what doctors call the “widow-maker” heart attack.
+But in May 2008, while working at the Victoria Hospice and Palliative Care Society, I became a member of an exclusive club that nobody ever wants to join: I was hospitalized for a myocardial infarction, what doctors call the “widow-maker” heart attack.

 I left hospital that day feeling supremely embarrassed and apologetic because I’d made a big fuss “over nothing!”
 I continued to suffer increasingly debilitating symptoms for two full weeks (but hey! at least I knew it wasn’t my heart!) until symptoms finally became so severely unbearable that I again sought medical help – this time to a revised diagnosis of “significant heart disease”.